PLANT-IT 2020 OVERVIEW:

 About Us

 Founded in 1992 by the singer John Denver, Plant-It 2020 is a 501(c)(3) nonprofit, private foundation that has set numerous benchmarks in the forestry industry along with many competitive advantages.
-Four of the many things that set us apart from other reforestation organizations include 1) No-Logging: unlike practically all other tree-planting groups, we only plant trees in non-harvest locations protected by contract with high survival rates, 2) Geographic Scope: we provide the largest number of locations worldwide for customizable city and forest tree-planting projects, 3) Business Conduct Ethics: we subscribe to the Tree-Planting Code of Ethics as well as actively educate contributors about industry scams and deceptions, and 4) founding GROW (growforests.org); an industry organization consisting of those reforestation organizations setting benchmarks and consistently performing the highest quality reforestation practices.
-To find out how to select a reforestation organization or simply to determine if Plant-It 2020 is best for your needs, please see our Reforestation Industry page.
+Four of the many things that set us apart from other reforestation organizations include 1) a priority for planting in no-logging locations: unlike practically all other tree-planting groups, our priority is to plant trees in no-logging locations protected by contract with high survival rates, 2) Geographic Scope: we provide the largest number of locations worldwide for customizable city and forest tree-planting projects, and 3) Business Conduct Ethics: we subscribe to the Tree-Planting Code of Ethics as well as actively educate contributors about industry scams and deceptions.

 Tree Planting Programs